susantiyuni/zbmath-open-kg/README.md

+# Historically-Grounded Retrieval of Scholarly Research Beyond Citation
-# zbMATH Open Knowledge Graph
+## with zbMATH Open Knowledge Graph

 We construct a large-scale, historically deep knowledge graph derived from [**zbMATH Open**](https://zbmath.org/), the world’s most comprehensive and historically rich mathematical database, covering scholarly work from 1763 to the present.